mpyatkov/rnaseq_pipeline/README.txt

 _________________

 1. Quick start
 ..
-1. Install the last version of pipeline
+1. Install the most recent version of the pipeline
 ..
-2. Generate config files
+2. Generating config files
 ..
 3. Index files
 ..
-4. Before start the pipeline
+4. Before starting the pipeline
 ..
-5. Start the pipeline
+5. Starting the pipeline
+..
+6. Checking the pipeline status